connexcs/docs/docs/getting-started.md

     Change the display language for the UI by clicking your name in the upper-right corner and selecting [**Change Language**](https://docs.connexcs.com/changing-language/).

 !!! note "What is my server IP Address?"
-    IP addresses are deployed *after* you have completed the getting started steps.
+    IP addresses are deployed *after* you have completed the Getting Started steps.

 !!! help "Need Help?"
     If you need help, we offer free 1:1 training, you can book this at **<https://connexcs.youcanbook.me/>**.